 Since the late 7th century, Malmesbury Abbey has been a place of Christian worship and prayer.
 The prayers of the many generations that have gone before us are at the heart of our inheritance today.
 And the legacy we leave to the generations that come after us is built through prayer.

-Each day you are welcome to join us in St Aldhelm’s Chapel, at the east end of the building, as the daily life of the Abbey begins with prayer.
-For about 20-25 minutes you can expect a simple liturgy that includes a psalm, silence, readings from the Bible, a hymn and a short time of informal prayer which will often include the needs of the world and the prayer requests of visitors.
-You can see a typical liturgy here.
-(However on Sundays at 9am you will find a service of Holy Communion from the Book of Common Prayer.)
+Although the Abbey is closed during the current coronavirus emergency, when the crisis is over and we are able to open our doors again, you will be very welcome to join us each day in St Aldhelm’s Chapel, at the east end of the building, as the daily life of the Abbey begins with prayer.
+For about 20-25 minutes you can expect a simple liturgy that includes a psalm, silence, readings from the bible, a hymn and a short time of informal prayer which will often include the needs of the world and the prayer requests of visitors.
+On Sundays at 9 am you will find a service of Holy Communion from the Book of Common Prayer.

-We also have a monthly prayer meeting in the Abbey, where about 30 people gather for a time of passionate contemporary worship, a short inspirational word, and an extended time of informal, extemporare prayer.
-Together, we trust the Holy Spirit not only to inspire us in our prayers for the world and the comunity, but also to guide us and speak His wisdom into the life of the Abbey.
+When we are able to open our doors again, we also have a monthly prayer meeting in the Abbey, where about 30 people gather for a time of passionate contemporary worship, a short inspirational word, and an extended time of informal, extemporary prayer.
+Together, we trust the Holy Spirit not only to inspire us in our prayers for the world and the community, but also to guide us and speak His wisdom into the life of the Abbey.
 You can find the details of our next Glory! prayer meeting on the Abbey News Sheet or through the Abbey Office .

 The Persecuted Church